Critical Relationship between Respiratory Rate, Heart Rate and Cadence

 Of course, in actual running, you just need to breathe smoothly and naturally.
 You don’t have to deliberately do 2 inhale-2 exhale or 3 inhale-3 exhale, but since Garmin ’s equipment can now detect the respiration rate, it is also quite interesting to analyze [afterwards] and understand your own breathing pattern when running.

 The following is an analysis of my recent running data:

-Considering that the pacing speed will affect stride and breathing, so we listed the “pacing” column as one of the reference indicators.
+Pacing speed will affect stride and breathing.
+Hence we listed the “pacing” column as one of the reference indicators.

 Note: The minimum and maximum values in the table are for reference.
-After all, these two values are regarded as peak values.
+These two values are regarded as peak values.